Life Insurance options available to expatriates

 3. International Life Insurance

-There are circumstances where it may be appropriate to consider an international or offshore life policies.
+There are circumstances where it may be appropriate to consider international or offshore life policies.
 These are policies issued outside of national jurisdictions and are available in a range of major currencies.
-If you intend being overseas for a number of years these may be a good fit, but should be the subject of discussion with a professional adviser to ensure that they meet your personal circumstances and that there are no untoward tax or other consequences.
-Also carefully review the premium rates against alternatives (they can sometimes be high) and consider the possible impact of any currency movements on both premium payments and final payouts.
+If you intend being overseas for a number of years these may be a good fit, but this should be the subject of discussion with a professional adviser to ensure that they fit your personal circumstances and that there are no untoward tax or other consequences.

 IMPORTANT: The material contained in this website and other associated communications is only intended as general, background information and must not be relied upon.
 No warranty is provided in relation to any material or to the services that may be contracted through exfin.com.
 It is recommended that individuals seek the advice of qualified professionals before taking any action.